Reproduction and Replication of an Adversarial Stylometry Experiment: Reproduction

 \subsubsection{Koppel-512 with Logistic Regression}

 The ``Koppel-512'' function word list contains 512 function words adopted from the widely-cited authorship attribution experiment described in \citet{koppel2009computational}.
-Function words are typically free of obvious meaning (e.g. ``the'', ``and'', ``or'', ``this'', ...) and have been extensively used in authorship attribution research \citep{juola2008authorship, kestemont2014function}.
-Logistic regression is a familiar classification technique.
+Function words are typically free of obvious meaning (e.g., ``the'', ``and'', ``or'', and ``this'') and have been used extensively in authorship attribution research \citep{kestemont2014function}.
 We use standard multi-class logistic regression with quadratic regularization ($\lambda = 1.0$).
-Function word frequencies are normalized and standardized using the same preprocessing we use for the Writeprints-static features.
+Function word frequencies are normalized and standardized using the same preprocessing as for the Writeprints-static features.
 The classifier performance is roughly similar to that of the Writeprints-static-based SVM model.

-We include this model chiefly because we anticipate that future researchers interested in reproducing our results will have no difficulty extracting features from the texts which match those used here.
+We include this model chiefly because we anticipate that future researchers interested in reproducing our results will have no difficulty extracting features from the texts in a way that matches our implementation.
 In particular, extracting features using the Koppel-512 feature set should be considerably easier than extracting features using the Writeprints-static feature set.